-The possibilities for fresh ingredients are diverse in the regional market.
-Worldwide, regional markets are unique experiences that provide insights into the country's eating habits.
+There are many options for fresh ingredients on the regional market.
+Worldwide regional markets are unique experiences that offer insights into the country's eating habits.
 We show you the best regional markets worldwide.

 Fresh fruit, vegetables, meat, fish and local specialties - the possibilities for fresh ingredients are diverse in the regional market.
 Less plastic, directly from the farmer, short transport distances, organic and seasonal, who would like to buy sustainable is therefore just right on domestic markets.
 Worldwide, regional markets are unique experiences that provide insights into the country's eating habits.